mandober/debrief.math/600-ct/ct.GLOSSARY.md

 3. The functor `F` is called **essentially surjective** if for any object `y ∈ Ob(B)` there exists an object `x ∈ Ob(A)` such that `F(x)` is isomorphic to `y` in `B`.

 ## Finite category
-A category is finite if it has only finitely many morphisms.
-A category with two objects `a` and `b` and two arrows, `f : a -> b` and `g : b -> a`, may be interpreted as an infinite category with an infinite number of arrows, composing as `g∘f`, `g∘f∘g∘f`, `g∘f∘g∘f∘g∘f`, … But if we stipulate the equality `g∘f = 1ᵃ`, then it is a finite category.
+A category is finite if it has finitely many morphisms.
+A category with two objects `a` and `b` and two arrows, `f : a -> b` and `g : b -> a`, may be interpreted as an infinite category with an infinite number of arrows composed as `g∘f`, `g∘f∘g∘f`, `g∘f∘g∘f∘g∘f`, etc. However, if we stipulate the equality `g ∘ f = 1ᵃ`, then it is a finite category.

 ## Fully faithful functor
 A functor that is both faithful and full.
 Being fully faithful is the concept of bijection related to functors.